jonakoudijs/homelab/README.md

 # Homelab

 Setup configuration for my homelab cluster.
 The entire setup and configuration is defined as IAC.
-This cluster runs Kubernetes 24/7 at my home and is used to run various tools and services I use personally and for testing new things.
+This platform runs Kubernetes 24/7 at my home and is used to run various tools and services I use personally and for testing new things.

+Currently it consists of a Talos 1-node cluster but it changes regularly.
+The hardware used is a Mac Mini, late 2014.
+These are relatively cheap second hand and have a really low power consumption.

 ## Requirements